AlexKnyshov/alibaseq/README.md

 option `--ref-hs` turns on hit sticher on the reciprocal table (slow).
 Typically reciprocal table is much larger, and takes considerable amount of time to parse.
 The alternative, default, approach is for a given sample contig region to simply pick the best hit to reference that is located in the same region. (default: False)

-option `--max-gap` (if greater than 0) specifies the maximum distance between hits of a contig, if greater hits are split into alternative versions of the same sample contig; setting to 0 turns off (default: 0)
+option `--max-gap` (if greater than 0) specifies the maximum distance between hits of a contig, if greater hits are split into alternative versions of the same sample contig; setting to 0 turns it off.
+For very contiguous assemblies such as chromosome-level assemblies, it is highly recommended to set the maximum gap to some non-zero values, perhaps by using an average intron size for the organism in question. (default: 0)

+option `--synteny` specifies whether to stitch only the hits that are in synteny to query, or to stitch hits without such check. (default: 1)

 ### contig stitcher